nicklafferty/craftycody/content/life/how-to-actually-install-the-new-google-nest-cam-with-floodlight.md

 Next, I put my new junction box against the brick and used a sharpie to mark where the two mounting holes landed.
 Be sure to drill into the brick itself and NOT the mortar.

 Using that 5/32" drill bit in my hammer drill, I drilled into those marked spots and through the brick. **You need to pre-drill** otherwise you risk cracking the brick- the same as pre-drilling through wood.
 Also, be sure to drill the hole longer than the length of your screws.
 Clean out the holes with compressed air or a vacuum.
 You want it clean so the screws can really dig into the brick itself and not the dust.
+Also, be sure to wear ear protection.
+Hammer drills are very loud.

 ![](/uploads/tapcon-masonry-drill-bit.jpg)